 10 Common Issues in Domain Management & Solutions

-However, owning a domain isn't enough to ensure your success online identity.
+Owning a domain isn't enough to ensure a successful online identity.
 You can encounter various issues as a website owner, which calls for effective management of this domain.
-Read on as we explore 10 issues and how to mitigate
+Read on as I explore ten issues and how to mitigate them.

-Domain management is the act of registering, configuring, and maintaining the use of a domain name.
-It may involve the renewal of the domain name, updating the pertinent contact details, and configuring DNS settings.
+Domain management is registering, configuring, and maintaining the use of a domain name.
+It may involve renewal, updates to pertinent contact details, and configuring DNS settings.

 This undertaking is essential because if your domain expires, it can lose internet traffic and revenue.
-Further, managing your domain is vital in keeping out hackers and preventing unauthorized access to confidential company data.
-Additionally, it is useful in ensuring compliance with domain name management best practices and industry standards, such as ICANN regulations.
+Managing your domain is vital in keeping out hackers and preventing unauthorized access to confidential data.
+It is useful in ensuring compliance with domain name management best practices and industry standards, like ICANN regulations.

 Lack of knowledge

-Website owners, especially small businesses and solopreneurs, may not fully understand all that goes into domain management.
+Website owners may not fully understand all that goes into domain management.
 They may miss vital technical details in registering, renewing, or configuring their domains.
 This could negatively impact their website's performance and security.
-Additionally, it can introduce a bevy of subdomain name registration issues.
+It can introduce a bevy of subdomain name registration issues.

 Solution: Site owners should invest in learning about the nitty-gritty of domain name management.
-Fortunately, there are a number of online resources and industry publications that they can utilize.
-Alternatively, consult with experts in the field, and keep tabs on updates in ICANN policies around the same.
+There are several online resources and industry publications that they can utilize.
+Consult with experts in the field and keep tabs on updates in ICANN policies around the same.

 Missed renewals

 If a company switches domain administrators without the proper handover, the new entrant could miss registration renewal notices for one or more domains.
-Alternatively, unbeknownst to the administrator, the credit card linked to the domain account may expire before the renewal date.
-Either way, a missed renewal could result in the domain name becoming unavailable, perhaps through its acquisition by someone else.
+The credit card linked to the domain account may expire before the renewal date.
+A missed renewal could result in the domain name becoming unavailable through its acquisition by someone else.
 This could lead to lost traffic, brand damage, and a host of legal issues.

 Solution: Organizations should automatically renew all their domains to mitigate this.
-Further, opting for credit on account rather than credit card payments would be prudent.
+Credit on account rather than credit card payments would be prudent.

 Domain disputes

 It is typical to find multiple parties claiming ownership of the same domain name.
 This could arise from the accidental registration of similar domain names or trademark disputes between organizations.
-More commonly, someone could buy a domain name in advance, with the intention of holding the proper rights owner to ransom for the domain.
+Someone can buy a domain name in advance and hold the proper rights owner to ransom for the domain.
 This is called cybersquatting.

-Solution: As a prevention measure, conduct proper research before registering your domain name to avoid trademark disputes.
-Additionally, you would be wise to register several names bearing close similarities to your domain, such as common typos.
-This prevents competitors and cybercriminals from using those similar names.
-In case of a dispute, seek legal counsel.
+Solution: Conduct proper research before registering your domain name to avoid trademark disputes.
+Register several names similar to your domain, such as common typos.
+This prevents competitors and cybercriminals from using similar.
+Seek legal counsel in case of dispute.

-If one business holds several domain names hosted by different providers, managing them could introduce a degree of risk and complexity.
-Further, if the company uses more than one administrator to oversee its collection of domains, it complicates this management.
-This is because each administrator may employ different management practices.
-Additionally, all admins have access to the company's sensitive data.
-This leaves the company's data vulnerable to a breach if any of them have weak security measures.
+Managing several domain names hosted by different providers could introduce risk and complexity.
+More than one administrator overseeing the collection of domains complicates this management.
+Each administrator may employ diverse management practices.
+All admins have access to the company's sensitive data.
+This leaves the company's data vulnerable to a breach if they have weak security measures.

-Solution: Delegating domain management to a single enterprise-class domain administrator who puts security first is prudent.
-This can streamline the entire management process and offer you consistent and reliable support.
-It is also recommended to invest in domain name management tools that can automate various aspects of managing domains and provide live alerts for any potential issues.
+Solution: Delegate domain management to a single enterprise-class administrator who puts security first.
+This can streamline the entire management process and offer consistent and reliable support.
+Invest in domain name management tools that can automate various aspects of managing domains and provide live alerts for any potential issues.

 Difficulties in domain name transfer and inadequate service support

 Companies often need to transfer domain names after mergers and acquisitions.
-These transfers are often technical and complex manual processes and insufficient support can make them even more challenging.
-Ultimately, this could cause delays in the transfer process, or even the loss of the domain to a competitor.
+These transfers are often technical.
+Complex manual processes and insufficient support make them even more challenging.
+This could cause delays in the transfer process or even loss of the domain to a competitor.

 Solution: Employ a reputable and qualified administrator to tackle the domain transfers on your behalf.
 This admin should provide round-the-clock multi-channel support in case of any issues.
-It is also prudent to proactively plan for any potential domain transfers.
-This includes ensuring that the domains are not locked for transfer or close to their expiry dates.
+Proactively plan for any potential domain transfers.
+This includes ensuring the domains are not locked for transfer or close to their expiry dates.

 Insufficient domain name security

 Cybersecurity threats are ever-evolving, and protection measures should be regularly updated to combat domain name security issues.
-Insufficient security in this regard may lead to website downtime, or worse, data breaches.
+Insufficient security may lead to website downtime or data breaches.

-Solution: Employ corporate-focused registrars that have the required protocols and tools to keep out any security threats.
-For small businesses and solopreneurs, implement best practices for domain security such as strong passwords and 2FA authentication.
-Additionally, use SSL certificates to encrypt your website traffic and prevent man-in-the-middle attacks.
+Solution: Employ corporate-focused registrars to keep out any security threats.
+Implement best practices for domain security, such as strong passwords and 2FA authentication.
+Use SSL certificates to encrypt your website traffic and prevent man-in-the-middle attacks.

 No domain name monitoring

-At times, website owners or managers may fail to monitor their domains for potential threats or issues actively.
+Website owners or managers may fail to monitor their domains for potential threats or issues.
 This could expose their websites to security risks and damage their brand's image.

-Solution: The best way to counteract this is to remain vigilant in domain security management.
-This involves regularly checking for any changes to the domain name information, expiry dates, or SSL certificate statuses.
-Additionally, look out for any online trademark infringements and cybersquatting.
-Fortunately, you can utilize domain name monitoring tools that provide alerts of potential threats in real time.
+Solution: Stay vigilant in domain security management.
+Regularly check for any changes to the domain name, expiry dates, or SSL certificate statuses.
+Look out for any online trademark infringements and cybersquatting.
+Utilize domain name monitoring tools that provide alerts of potential threats in real time.

 It is commonplace for large organizations to find their domain names spread across multiple administrators.
 This could result from mergers and acquisitions, some business units acting independently, or other reasons.
-Using multiple admins can introduce ambiguity around the business's total number of domains, the information linked to each of them, and the individuals authorized to access them.
+Using multiple admins can introduce ambiguity around the business's total number of domains, the information linked to each, and the individuals authorized to access them.
 This exposes the corporation to a high-security risk.

 Accounting discrepancies and payment mishaps

-When a company owns several domains with different billing cycles and payment methods, the accounting side of domain management can prove quite challenging.
+The accounting side of domain management can prove quite challenging when a company owns several domains with different billing cycles and payment methods.
 This could result in some missed payments, leading to service disruptions from expired domains.

-Solution: Implement clear accounting practices for domain management.
-Additionally, select an enterprise-level registrar that offers reliable and transparent billing, as well as alerts of upcoming payments.
-Further, regularly review and reconcile all domain-related accounting records to ensure accuracy and address any mishaps accordingly.
+Solution: Implement accounting practices for domain management.
+Select an enterprise-level registrar who offers reliable, transparent billing and alerts of upcoming payments.
+Regularly review and reconcile all domain-related accounting records to ensure accuracy and address any mishaps accordingly.

 Difficulty handling registry requirements from multiple regions

 Different regions usually have varying regulations for registering domains bearing their country's extension.
-Additionally, each registrar may differ in the domain extensions they offer.
-As such, your regular registrar may not support the extension of a country where you're interested in doing business.
-This would compel you to engage a registrar that does.
-Ultimately, this introduces the issue of having your domains scattered across different administrators.
+Each registrar may differ in the domain extensions they offer.
+Your regular registrar may not support the extension of the country you're interested in doing business.
+This introduces the issue of having your domains scattered across different administrators.

 Solution: Engage a corporate domain admin who is well-versed in regulatory requirements worldwide.
 They should also support the registration of domains from all over the globe and offer you expert advice on how to proceed.